Ian Bremmer

-Ian Arthur Bremmer (born November 12, 1969) is an American political scientist, author, and entrepreneur who focuses on global political risk.
+Ian Arthur Bremmer (born November 12, 1969) is an American political scientist, author, and entrepreneur focused on global political risk.
 He is the founder and president of Eurasia Group, a political risk research and consulting firm.
-He is also a founder of GZERO Media, a digital media firm.
+He is also founder of GZERO Media, a digital media firm.

 Early life and education

-Bremmer is of Armenian (from his maternal grandmother), Italian, and German descent, the son of Maria J. (née Scrivano) and Arthur Bremmer.
-His father served in the Korean War and died at the age of 46 when Bremmer was four.
-He grew up in housing projects in Chelsea, Massachusetts, near Boston.
-Bremmer went to St. Dominic Savio High School in East Boston.
-He later earned a BA in international relations, magna cum laude, from Tulane University in 1989 and a PhD in political science from Stanford University in 1994, writing "The politics of ethnicity: Russians in the Ukraine".
+Bremmer is of Armenian, Syrian (from his maternal grandmother), Italian, and German descent, the son of Maria J. (née Scrivano) and Arthur Bremmer.
+His father served in the Korean War, and died at the age of 46 when Bremmer was four.
+Bremmer grew up in housing projects in Chelsea, Massachusetts, near Boston.
+He enrolled in St. Dominic Savio High School in East Boston at age 11.
+At 15, he enrolled in university and went on to earn a BA degree in international relations, magna cum laude, from Tulane University in 1989.
+Bremmer subsequently obtained an MA degree in 1991 and a PhD in 1994, both in political science from Stanford University.
+His doctoral dissertation was "The politics of ethnicity: Russians in the Ukraine".

 Career

 Eurasia Group

 Bremmer founded the political risk research and consulting firm Eurasia Group in 1998 in the offices of the World Policy Institute in New York City.
-The firm opened a London office in 2000; a Washington, DC office (2005); a Tokyo office (2015); San Francisco and São Paulo offices (2016}; and Brasilia and Singapore offices {2017}.
+The firm opened a London office in 2000; a Washington, DC office (2005); a Tokyo office (2015); San Francisco and São Paulo offices (2016); and Brasilia and Singapore offices (2017).
 Initially focused on emerging markets, Eurasia Group expanded to include frontier and developed economies and established practices focused on geo-technology and energy issues.
-Bremmer has co-authored Eurasia Group’s annual Top Risks report, a forecast of 10 geopolitical risks for the year ahead.
+Bremmer co-authors Eurasia Group’s annual Top Risks report, a forecast of 10 geopolitical risks for the year ahead.

 Writing

-Bremmer has published 11 books on global affairs.
+Bremmer has published 11 books on global affairs, including the New York Times best-sellers Us vs Them: The Failure of Globalism and The Power of Crisis: How Three Threats—And Our Response—Will Change the World.
 In addition, he is the foreign-affairs columnist and editor-at-large for Time and a contributor for the Financial Times A-List.

 Appointments

-Bremmer has held positions at New York University, Columbia University, the EastWest Institute, the World Policy Institute, Lawrence Livermore National Laboratory, and the Asia Society Policy Institute, where he has served as the Harold J. Newman Distinguished Fellow in Geopolitics.

-In 2013, he was named Global Research Professor at New York University. and in 2019, Columbia University's School of International and Public Affairs announced that Bremmer would teach an Applied Geopolitics course at the school.
+In 2013, he was named Global Research Professor at New York University and in 2019, Columbia University's School of International and Public Affairs announced that Bremmer would teach an Applied Geopolitics course at the school.
+He delivered their Commencement Address in 2024.

 Key concepts

-Bremmer's research fields include: international political economy, geoeconomics and geopolitics, states in transition and global emerging markets, and US foreign policy.